malwaredllc/byob/README.md

 modern botnets, in order to improve their ability to develop counter-measures against these threats.

-__TO DO__:

-*Contributors welcome!
-Feel free to issue pull-requests with any new features or improvements you have come up with!*

-1) Transport Types - add support for more transport types (HTTP/S, DNS, etc.)
-2) Improve Phone/SMS module - add spreading ability via emails/text-messages when a contacts list is found on the target host
-3) Improve Outlook/Email module - add spreading ability via emails/text-messages when a contacts list is found on the target host
-4) Improve Ransom module - add methods for using a Bitcoin exchange API for generating temporary wallet addresses that are unique to the target host, expire after a given number of hours without receiving payment, and which notify the C2 server (maybe via webhooks?) when payment is received or the wallet expires
-5) __Code Improvement__  - *code clean-up and improvement*

 The library contains 4 main parts:

 ## Server